Noddy (camera)

-Noddy was a camera system used for generating idents for the BBC One and BBC Two television channels from late 1963 to February 1985.
+The Noddy was a camera system used for generating idents for the BBC One and BBC Two television channels from late 1963 to February 1985.

-The Noddy video camera was controlled by a servomotor to pan and tilt (or 'nod', hence the name Noddy) across a set of pre-arranged physical objects; captions and mechanical models.
-The camera was black-and-white, with colour electronically added to its output.
+The Noddy video camera was controlled by a servomotor to pan and tilt (or 'nod', hence the name Noddy) across a set of pre-arranged physical objects or captions.
+The camera recorded in black-and-white, with colour electronically added to its output.
 This system eliminated the delay associated with swapping graphics upon a conventional copy stand.
-It also allowed for the depth required by mechanical objects such as clocks and a rotating globe.
+It also allowed clearance for more substantial objects such as a clock or globe.

 History

 The BBC first employed the system in the 1960s, before the advent of colour.
 The system's remote operation allowed the operator to control it with ease, and allowed the idents to be of no fixed length as the clock symbols could continue for many minutes at a time.
 A smaller black and white camera was introduced as camera technology progressed and, from 1969, a process was introduced to add colour signals to the camera output.
 This electronic addition of colour was convenient and made the networks' rebrands easy to perform.